Rachel Childs Allegedly Posed As Her Non-Existent Autistic Twin Sister, Tried To Sexually Assault Caregiver

 Police determined that Rachel Childs had concocted the scheme for sexual gratification, and she turned herself in to police.

 Police in Maricopa County arrested Menchaca at his parents’ home after learning of the alleged scheme, KTNV reported.
 Police say Menchaca took out an ad claiming to be a woman named “Amy” who needed a caregiver for an adult man with Down syndrome.
 Menchaca allegedly arranged for one woman to assist him, and she reportedly gave him baths and placed him in a diaper on 30 different occasions.
-Menchaca on at least give occasions told the woman that his genitals were not cleaned well enough and instructed her to clean more, police claimed.
+Menchaca on at least five occasions told the woman that his genitals were not cleaned well enough and instructed her to clean more, police claimed.

 The scheme reportedly fell apart when one of the caregivers spoke to Menchaca’s parents, who told her that he did not have Down syndrome.
 Menchaca, who worked as an aide in a nearby school district, was arrested on charges of fraudulent schemes and sexual abuse, and the principal of Bogle Junior High School sent a letter to parents informing them of the allegations.